 Dr. Shetty of Modern Dental Studio will thoroughly examine your mouth, including checking the depth of the pockets between your gums and teeth.
 X-rays may also be taken to assess the health of your jawbone.
 A physical evaluation can also help.
 Our team is trained and experienced in spotting the symptoms of periodontal disease and providing a definitive diagnosis.

 How is gum disease treated?

 Treatment for periodontal disease may include professional cleanings to remove plaque and tartar build-up, medication to control infection, and surgery to restore damaged tissue or bone.
 This may include anything from a deep cleaning to address gingivitis to a deep treatment such as scaling and root planing.
 During an evaluation, the stage of the condition is diagnosed, and then treatment options are discussed based on this information.

 Periodontal disease is preventable with good oral hygiene habits and regular dental check-ups.
 Brush and floss regularly and schedule a cleaning every six months to protect yourself from gum disease.

 Request a visit with our team at Modern Dental Studio!

-If you suspect you might have gum disease, talk to Drs.
-Shetty and Patel of East Brunswick, NJ, so they can diagnose and treat the issue before it becomes a bigger problem.
+If you suspect you might have gum disease, talk to Dr. Shetty of East Brunswick, NJ, so she can diagnose and treat the issue before it becomes a bigger problem.
 Call (732) 402-8858 to request an appointment with our team at 577 Cranbury Road, Suite C-1.